 Mental Illness Awareness Week

-Each year, millions of Americans face the reality of living with a mental health condition — but mental illness affects everyone directly or indirectly through family, friends or coworkers.
-That is why each year, during the first week of October, NAMI and participants across the country raise awareness, fight discrimination and provide support.
+Each year, millions of Americans face the reality of living with a mental health condition.
+However, mental illness affects everyone directly or indirectly through family, friends or coworkers.
+That is why each year, during the first week of October, NAMI and participants across the country raise awareness of mental illness, fight discrimination and provide support through Mental Illness Awareness Week (MIAW).

-We believe that mental health conditions are important to discuss all year, but MIAW provides a dedicated time for mental health advocates across the country to come together as one unified voice.
-In 1990, Congress officially established the first full week of October as MIAW in recognition of NAMI's efforts to raise mental illness awareness.
-Since then, each year advocates have worked together to sponsor activities, large or small, to educate the public about mental illness.
+We believe that mental health conditions are important to discuss year-round, but highlighting them during MIAW provides a dedicated time for mental health advocates across the country to come together as one unified voice.
+Since 1990, when Congress officially established the first full week of October as MIAW, advocates have worked together to sponsor activities, large or small, to educate the public about mental illness.

 MIAW 2023